Thursday, April 30, 2020

 The 48 hours allotted by Jackson to Rodman went longer, as Jordan had correctly predicted.
 So it fell to His Airness to drag Rodman out of the Sin City hotel room where he was holed up with Ms. Electra.

 Jordan’s comments on what he discovered are hilarious: “We had to go get his ass out of bed.
 And I'm not gonna say what's in his bed, or where he was, or blah blah blah."
-But Ms. Electra—perhaps better known for his visual appeal than for her way with words—was, in the quote above, masterfully succinct.
+But Ms. Electra—perhaps better known for her visual appeal than for her way with words—was, in the quote above, masterfully succinct.

 Yeah, I know—there are six more hours to go in The Last Dance.
 But right now, I have my money on Ms. Electra delivering the comic sound bite for the entire series.